 COMMUNICATIONS (formerly Thursday folders)

 Montclair Post App: We will be sending ALL school-wide communications via our Montclair Post App.
-It is every family’s responsibility to check weekly to see what is coming up.
-Every Thursday we post new information, so make sure to check and see what is happening at Montclair!
+Weekly posts will be sent on Thursdays.
 Please download the app to your cell phone to gain access to the information.
-Search “Montclair Post” in the App Stores or scan the QR code below.
-The Montclair Post’s content can also be viewed on the web here.
+Search “Montclair Post” in the App Stores or scan the QR code on this flyer.
+It can also be viewed on the web here: http://bit.ly/1NVAtPL

-When you download the app you can choose not to have Offline Caching and Location Access, but please opt IN for Push Notifications so that you receive all updates in a timely fashion.
+*** When you download the app you can choose not to have Offline Caching and Location Access, but please OPT IN FOR PUSH NOTIFICATIONS so that you receive all updates in a timely fashion.
 The app also has useful features like access to lunch menus, report an absence, see the school calendar, etc..***

 FAMILY LIAISON RESOURCES